kamalbuilds/nautilus-vault/README.md

 ## 🤝 Contributing

-We welcome contributions to the Walrus Security Suite!
+We welcome contributions to Nautilus Vault!
 Please see our [Contributing Guide](CONTRIBUTING.md) for details.

 ### Development Setup